S3 Chrome: Product Families

 Chrome 500 series includes integrated DisplayPort support, audio controller and an AES 128 encryption engine.
 The display unit loses 1 CRT and the TV encoder over Chrome 400.
 The audio controller supports Dolby 7.1 digital surround sound.

 The first product, Chrome 530 GT, was released on 2008-11-20.

 The second product, Chrome 540 GTX was officially released on 2009-02-12 even though the product was on sale on the Gstore since 2009-02-07.
-It featured a displayport and a full-sized PCB; a feature uncommon amongst more modern S3 Chrome cards.
+It featured a displayport and a full-sized PCB; a feature uncommon amongst more modern S3 Graphics Chrome cards.